Jacob-Fromm/ds-algo-practice/README.md

 # ds-algo-practice
-a repository for practice code related to data structures and algorithms
+This is my repository for practice exercises related to data structures and algorithms.